ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/README.md

 * 'Puzzle Day' (n=1) was a class of one, simply assigning a number to the puzzle day of week for a given solve.

-**Figure 6.
+**<h4>Figure 6.
 Overview of Decay-Time Weighting of Solver Past Performance Features, and Predictive Features By Class**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/assets/90933302/6024233f-c635-4d68-9d5a-f46549718523)